joshhornby/joshhornby.github.io/_posts/2025-06-16-scepticism-to-collaboration-with-llms.md

 ## What LLMs change and what they don’t

-- **Change** - Routine scaffolding and repetitive glue shrink dramatically.
+- **Change** - Routine scaffolding and repetitive tasks shrink dramatically.
 Investigating new APIs is now minutes, not hours.
-- **Endure** - System design, trade-off decisions, and organisational alignment remain stubbornly human.
+- **Endure** - System design, trade-off decisions, and organisational alignment remain human tasks.
 The model suggests patterns, engineers judge their fit.
 - **Emergent risk** - *Vibe debt*: superficially correct code that erodes readability.
 Tests, style checks, and code reviews all remain mandatory.

 An interesting observation is how sceptics often compare the current LLMs to perfect engineers, while enthusiasts compare them to no tool at all.
 Reality sits between those view points.
 The history of software shows that new abstractions seldom remove work, they reallocate it.
 Terminals displaced punch cards, IDEs displaced editors, and LLMs are displacing a slice of manual implementation while elevating the importance of precise review.